FusionAuth/fusionauth-java-client/README.md

 ### Building with Savant

 **Note:** This project uses the Savant build tool.
-To compile using using Savant, follow these instructions:
+To compile using Savant, follow these instructions:

 ```bash
 $ mkdir ~/savant